fluent/fluent-bit-docs/administration/dump-internals-signal.md

 > The command `pidof` aims to lookup the Process ID of Fluent Bit.
 You can replace the

-Fluent But will dump the following information to the standard output interface \(stdout\):
+Fluent Bit will dump the following information to the standard output interface \(stdout\):

 ```text
 [engine] caught signal (SIGCONT)